-Popup Menu Selection Description Add Enables you to add a PiCPro version/edition item to your project by displaying the PiCPro Version Selection dialog.
+Popup Menu Selection Description Add Enables you to add a PiCPro version/edition item to your project by displaying the PiCPro Version Selection dia- log.
 This dialog allows you choose both the edition and version of PiCPro that you want associated with this project.
-This option is only enabled if a PiCPro version/edition is NOT already specified.
-PiCPro Version Selection PiCPro for Windows Professional Edition PiCPro for Windows Standalone MMC Edition PiCPro for Windows Standalone MMC Edition PiCPro to start when project opens Version: 11.0 In this example, the edition that is chosen is the Profes- Delete All sional Edition and the version is 11.0.
-Enables you to delete all of the items belonging to this category.
-In this case, that is only one: the PiCPro version/edition item.
+This option is only enabled if a PiCPro version/ edition is NOT already specified.
+PiCPro Version Selection ? × PiCPro for Windows Professional Edition OK PiCPro for Windows Monitor Edition Cancel PiCPro for Windows Standalone MMC Edition Help PiCPro to start when project opens Version: 13.0 In this example, the edition that is chosen is the Professional Edition and the version is 13.0.
+Delete All Enables you to delete all of the items belonging to this cat- egory.
+In this case, that is only one: the PiCPro version/ edition item.
 You are prompted for a confirmation first.
 Cut Cuts (removes) the PiCPro version/edition item from this category and places it on the clipboard. Сору Copies the PiCPro version/edition item from this category to the clipboard.
-Paste Pastes the contents of the clipboard into the PiCPro VER-SION category.
+Paste Pastes the contents of the clipboard into the PiCPro VER- SION category.
 This command is only available if there is not already a version item entered for this category and if the clipboard contains a PiCPro version item.
 Update Project Items under this Category Not enabled for this category.